Prunoideae/web-rwkv-axum/docs/infer/infer.md

             // sampled and used in subsequent generation, so only 1
             // sampler can be specified.
             "sampler": "sampler_id",
+            // The normalizer used by the pipeline.
+Normalizer is used
+            // to give out a token probs distribution from one or more
+            // logits distributions.
+The field can be omitted to use
+            // softmax on first logits.
+            "normalizer": "normalizer_id",
             // The terminal ID specified to control the terminal
             // condition of this pipeline.
             "terminal": "terminal_id",